 The Basics of Salt

-By Eliza Ward
+by Eliza Ward

 Salt - but mostly "sea salt" - is all the rage these days – and your choices around which salts to buy and how to use them are growing by the minute.
 That’s a good thing for all of us, as well as a good thing for artisan salt-makers and traditional salt-making communities all over the world.